MozillaZine

 Edit it as a draft

-You can move a message to the Drafts folder, double click on it, edit it, save it as a draft, and then move it back to the original folder.
-This lets you change the message body and add/delete attachments.
-The main disadvantage is that it creates a new message with you as the sender and the current date/time, and doesn't support editing any header other than the Subject.
+You could use Message -> Edit Message as New to edit it, save it as a draft, and then copy it to the original folder.
+This lets you modify the message body and add/delete attachments.
+The main disadvantage is that it creates a new message with you as the sender, uses the current date/time, and doesn't support editing any header other than the Subject.
+You could move a message to the Drafts folder and edit it there instead, but that loses more headers.

 If you use this method to edit a message that has both a plain text and a HTML version of the message body it only keeps the version you edited.
-Thats determined by whether you're configured to compose a message as plain text or HTML.
+That is determined by whether you're configured to compose a message as plain text or HTML.
 It also removes any attachments.
 If you want to keep a attachment you need to save or detach the attachment beforehand and then add it while editing the draft.

 Edit the message using an add-on